SPAAM-community/AncientMetagenomeDir/assets/documentation/libraries/README.md

   reads in FASTQ fils
 - For paired end libraries, count pairs (should be same number for both directions)
+- Use only what is reported on SRA or ENA tables (i.e., what is physically in the FASTQ files), else use the missing value.
 - Missing value: `NA`

 ## archive_run_accession